-In March of 2016, the FASB issued new guidance clarifying the requirements for assessing whether a contingent call (put) option embedded in a debt instrument is clearly and closely related to that debt instrument, which is referred to as the "host contract".
-Specifically, entities no longer will be required to assess whether the event triggering the acceleration of an embedded contingent call (put) option within a debt instrument is clearly and closely related to its host contract.
-We adopted the new guidance using the modified retrospective approach on January 1, 2017.
+In March of 2016, the FASB issued new guidance clarifying the requirements for assessing whether a contingent call (put) option embedded in a debt instrument is clearly and closely related to that debt instrument, which is referred to the "host contract" for purposes of this assessment.
+Specifically, we are no longer required to consider the event triggering the acceleration of an embedded contingent call (put) option when assessing whether it is clearly and closely related to the debt instrument or host contract.
+We adopted the new guidance effective January 1, 2017.
 The new guidance did not have any effect on our financial condition, results of operations, or cash flows at the time of adoption.